awsdocs/amazon-rds-user-guide/doc_source/security_iam_id-based-policy-examples.md

 20. }
 ```

-### Example 2: Explicitly Deny Permission to Create DB Instances for Certain DB Instance Classes and Create DB Instances that Use Provisioned IOPS<a name="w127aac36c36c43c33b6"></a>
+### Example 2: Explicitly deny permission to create DB instances for certain DB instance classes and create DB instances that use Provisioned IOPS<a name="w127aac36c36c43c33b6"></a>

 The following policy explicitly denies permission to create DB instances that use the DB instance classes `r3.8xlarge` and `m4.10xlarge`, which are the largest and most expensive DB instance classes\.
 This policy also prevents users from creating DB instances that use Provisioned IOPS, which incurs an additional cost\.